virag8/SQEDemoChallengeUI/README.md

 7. Make sure you can run the DemoTest and chrome launches.
 You may need to update the chromedriver in /src/test/resources/chromedriver/ to the version that works with your browser https://chromedriver.chromium.org/

+#### Technologies
+1. Java
+2. Selenium
+3. TestNG
+4. Any other technologies you see fit.
+5. Please do not use a BDD framework.

 #### Expectations
 We will be evaluating
 1. Quality of test cases